Video to GIF Converter

 -

-The two-pass palette method used here produces dramatically better colour accuracy than single-pass GIF converters.
+The two-step color optimization used here produces dramatically better colour accuracy than single-pass GIF converters.
 You'll notice especially on gradients and skin tones.

 Frequently Asked Questions